A novel where Elizabeth plays a leading part during her Regency days as an 18 year old

 Mary was the first to leave in 1818 with her marriage to James Bury.
 Ellen Susannah left three years later, with her marriage to Thomas Bury.
 William didn’t approve of either marriage.
 Mary was married in Everton, Liverpool while Ellen was married at St Mary’s, Astbury.
 Perhaps he disapproved of Mary’s marriage more!
 John Hope Lowndes married Eliza Flemyng in Liverpool in 1826, and Sarah married John Hewitt during that period.
 As the 1830s dawned, half of the children had flown the nest and those remaining were ready to make their own way in the world.

 The 1830s were to bring further losses for William.
 He lost his youngest child, Isabella, recently married, at the age of twenty three in 1835.
-Two years later, his grandson Thomas Chaddock, aged three and grandaughter Elizabeth Chaddock, aged one both died.
+Two years later, his grandson Thomas Chaddock, aged 3 and granddaughter Elizabeth Chaddock, aged one both died.
 This time it was his turn to comfort Elizabeth, who herself must have thought that fate had been more than a little unkind in recent years.
-William was to do rather more than just console his daughter because less than a month after these deaths, he made a will, in her favour, which was to shake the family to its very roots.
-No-one could have anticipated what he had in mind as he lived out the last few years of his life at Old House Green.
+William was to do more than just console his daughter because less than a month after these deaths, he made a will, in her favour, which was to shake the family to its very roots (see under Elizabeth) No-one could have anticipated what he had in mind as he lived out the last few years of his life at Old House Green.

 He now had lots of grandchildren in his life, though some from marriages he hadn’t approved of.
 It was these disapprovals which were to cause his Will of 1837 to disinherit his eldest son John and to overlook his two eldest daughters, Mary and Ellen Susannah.
 The latter (presumably widowed) and her daughter were with him at the time of the 1841 census but like Mary, she had earned his displeasure over her choice of husband.
 This left Elizabeth to inherit his estates and fortune.
 See her section for details of the Will.
 In the august of 1844, William passed away, leaving his family surprised and shocked by his actions and decisions.